digit-google/bazel-experiments/pic-vs-pie/README.md

     symlinking all outputs from the genrule to their same location in the dependent's build configuration.
 This works as long as the dependent is not in the unique build configuration already.

+- transitions-5:
+    A final example that changes the implementation of the `unique_genrule` macro to allow building the target genrule in any build configuration, including when the dependent is already in the unique one.

+    Finally!
+Something that "just" works (though with wrapper macros).

+ProTip: use `diff -burN --exclude=README.md transitions-<N> transitions-<N+1>`
+to see the differences between two examples to understand what's going on.